jmrecodes/404-finder/README.md

 ### Managing Domains

-- **Whitelist a Domain**: Always enable auto-search for this domain
+- **Whitelist a Domain**: Always enable auto-search for this domain, even if auto-search is globally disabled
 - **Blacklist a Domain**: Never auto-search on this domain (manual search still available)
-- **Default Behavior**: Auto-search is enabled for all unlisted domains
+- **Default Behavior**: Auto-search follows the global setting for unlisted domains

 ### Auto-Search Behavior

 1. **Detection**: The extension detects 404 errors (both HTTP status and soft 404s)
 2. **Notification**: A brief notification appears showing the redirect action
-3. **Smart Query Generation**: Creates search queries using:
+3. **Simple Query Generation**: Creates clean search queries from:
-   - Domain name and keywords from the URL
+   - Domain name (without TLD)
-   - Page title (if available)
+   - URL path components decoded and formatted
    - Customizable query templates
 4. **Redirect**: Automatically redirects to your preferred search engine